danielbanko/danielbanko.github.io/README.md

 ### Research Interests

-I am interested in the cross-section of economics and psychology (Behavioral Economics) and applied Microeconomics.
+I am interested in the cross-section of economics and psychology (Behavioral Economics) and the field of Applied Microeconomics.
+Specifically, I am interested in consumer behavior, judgment and decision-making, and social preferences.
 Last summer I worked as a research assistant in the Applied Cooperation Team (ACT) at Yale University.

 ### Work Experience
 - Research Assistant (two years)